sandboxie-plus/sandboxie-docs/Content/RecoverFolder.md

    RecoverFolder=D:\Program Files
 ```

-The first two example settings specify that [Quick Recovery](QuickRecovery.md) from the DefaultBox sandbox should look in the _My Documents_, and the _Downloads_ folders in drive C.
+The first two example settings specify that [Quick Recovery](QuickRecovery.md) from the DefaultBox sandbox should look in the _Documents_ and the _Downloads_ folders in drive C.

 The third example setting specifies that QuickRecovery from the InstallBox sandbox should look in the _Program Files_ folder in drive D.